findsomewinmore/smores/README.md

 		* \_typography.scss
 		* \_variables.scss
 		* style.scss
+* lib (This is where we put all the functions included in functions.php)
+	* init.php (Initialization stuff like theme support and sidebars)
+	* nav.php (Custom nav walker for Top Bar and examples)
+	* scripts.php (Enqueue scripts and stylesheets)
 * node_modules (This is where grunt and its dependecies are stored; Do not version control)
 * .bowerrc (Bower config file, we change the default install directory)
 * .editorconfig (This ensures our entire team uses the same tabs and charset)